connectiker/.github/profile/README.md

 `Connectiker` is a concept for building micro-services as a lego architecture, meaning that any component is a building block to fast ship a microservice.
 Each `Connectiker` component does do one thing only and one thing well.

+`Connectiker` is a set of packages that help with building Distributed Systems.

 ```
  +------------------+       +-----------+                                   +---------+         +-----------+
  | My MicroService  |   =   | xConnect  | ----- with pluggable addons --->  | xAddons |     +   | xService  |